EiffelWebFramework/ewf_examples/workbook/basics/basics.md

 So a basic EWF service inherit from **WSF_DEFAULT_SERVICE** (there are other options see [?]).
 And then you just need to implement the *execute feature*, get data from the request *req* and write the response in *res*

-The **WSF_REQUEST** lets you get at all of the incoming data; the class has features by which you can find out about information such as request method, form data, query parameters, HTTP request headers, and the client’s hostname.
+The **WSF_REQUEST** lets obtain at all of the incoming data; the class has features by which it is possible look for information such as request method, form data, query parameters, HTTP request headers, and the client’s hostname.
-The **WSF_RESPONSE** lets you specify response information such as HTTP status codes (10x,20x, 30x, 40x, and 50x) and response headers (Content-Type,Content-Length, etc.).
+The **WSF_RESPONSE** lets specify response information such as HTTP status codes (10x,20x, 30x, 40x, and 50x) and response headers (Content-Type,Content-Length, etc.).

 <a name="text"/>
 ## A simple Service to Generate Plain Text.

-Before we continue, review the getting started guided.
+Before to continue, it's recommended review the getting started guided.

 ```eiffel
 class